SethOttoQuant/Nowcasting-Public/README.md

 This code is a simplified version of the open source code from "[Macroeconomic Nowcasting and Forecasting with Big Data](https://www.newyorkfed.org/research/staff_reports/sr830.html)" by Brandyn Bok, Daniele Caratelli, Domenico Giannone, Argia M. Sbordone, and Andrea Tambalotti, *Staff Reports 830*, Federal Reserve Bank of New York (prepared for Volume 10 of the *Annual Review of Economics*).

 **Note:** This simplified code is written so that it should be easy to follow and implement.
-These simplification comes at the expense of removing data blocks (i.e. global, soft, real, labor) and AR(1) terms for each input series.
-These modifications were implemented by Seth Leonard and are not associated with the Federal Reserve Bank of New York.
+These simplifications comes at the expense of removing data blocks (i.e. global, soft, real, labor) and AR(1) terms for each input series. **These modifications were implemented by Seth Leonard and are not associated with the Federal Reserve Bank of New York or any of its staff.**

 ## Download instructions